soumikgh/nginxlibrary.com/source/_posts/2012-01-09-403-forbidden-error.markdown

 ###Directory index is not properly defined

-Sometimes, the root directive does not contain the desired directory index.
-For example, for a standard setup with PHP, the root directive should be -
+Sometimes, the index directive does not contain the desired directory index.
+For example, for a standard setup with PHP, the index directive should be -

-	root index.html index.htm index.php;
+	index index.html index.htm index.php;

 According to this example, when a directory is acessed directly, Nginx will try to serve index.html, then index.htm and index.php after that.
 If none of them are found, Nginx will return a 403 header.
 If index.php were not defined in the root directive, Nginx would have returned 403 without checking for the existence of index.php.